The Outflow of the B335 Protostar II: After the Outburst: Introduction

 The accumulation of mass from a molecular core onto a protostar proceeds initially by infall of mass from the molecular core onto a circumstellar disk, from which mass is then finally accreted onto the protostar.
 The accretion process requires a shedding of excess angular momentum via a disk wind and a faster jet, which carve out an outflow cavity into the surrounding cloud and form a bipolar outflow.
 This outflow is generally detected both at radio wavelengths, most readily in the CO rotation lines, and at near-infrared wavelengths through shock-excited H$_2$ emission.
 The mass accretion onto the protostar is, in general, not a steady process, but is characterized by fluctuations in the accretion rate, and consequently the accretion luminosity, observable as photometric variability of the FUor, EXor or similar types.
 A list of all known such outbursts has recently been published by \citet{ContrerasPena.2025.JKAS.58.209.OYCAT} and the impact of these outbursts on the formation of the star was discussed.
 As a byproduct of the variations in accretion, the jet velocity is modulated, so that the jets emerging from protostars usually appear as a string of individual internal shock fronts.

 The globule \object{Barnard 335} (B335 in short), discovered by \citet{Barnard.1927.pasr.book.B} on wide-field photographs, is part of a larger system of similar globules, but is itself isolated from those other clouds.
 The protostar in B335 was discovered by \citet{Keene.1983.ApJ.274L.43.B335.protostar} as a far-infrared source.
 Its isolation and the presence of only one protostar in the globule has made B335 a frequently studied example of isolated star formation.
 A summary of ``Star Formation in Bok Globules and Small Clouds'' and B335 specifically was published by \citet{Reipurth.2008.Handbook.B335}.
-B335 has, in the past decade, undergone a major accretion outburst that has not yet completely ended at the time of writing this paper.
-It offers the rare opportunity to study the effects of an accretion outburst on the outflow and jet emerging from a protostar.
-Fortuitously, B335 was also included in several JWST observing programs of small samples of star-forming regions, so that a uniquely comprehensive data set is available to study the effects of the accretion outburst on the outflow, down to timescales of a few years.
+Using purely photometric methods, \citet{Olofsson.2009.AA.498.455O.B335.distance} measured a distance to B335 in the range of 90 - 120 pc.
+They had already mentioned a possible association of the B335 cloud with the star HD 184982 on the basis that this star appears to be illuminating the cloud in addition to the general interstellar radiation field. \citet{Watson.2020.RNAAS.4.88.B335.distance} obtained new images of this reflection nebulosity and used the Gaia DR2 distance to HD 184982 of 164.5 pc as a proxy for the distance of the B335 molecular core.
+Recently, however, Neal Evans and Steve Federman have communicated (personal communication, 2026) yet unpublished results pointing out that HD 184982 does not show interstellar absorption lines at the velocity of the B335 cloud.
+Rather, interstellar absorption lines at the velocity matching B335 were observed toward HD 185176 at a distance of 253 pc.
+Moreover, extinction plots for the lines of sight towards these two stars show a prominent peak at $\approx$ 210 pc.
+Evans and Federman conclude that the distance to B335 is well constrained between 163 pc, the newer Gaia DR3 distance to HD 184982, and 253 pc.
+Since these latest results are not yet published, we will use the rounded distance value of 165 pc from \citet{Watson.2020.RNAAS.4.88.B335.distance} in this paper.